- What is Acupuncture?

 - Pain anywhere in the body

-- Weakened immune systems that result in allergies and susceptibility
+- Weakened immune systems that result in allergies and susceptibility to disease

 All musculo-skeletal conditions

 - Knee conditions, Tennis Elbow, RSI, Frozen Shoulder

 - Pain due to Muscle, Tendon and Joint Injuries

 - Osteo and Rheumatoid Arthritis